 Inés Moreno (École des Hautes Études en Sciences Sociales)

 Seeking to reflect on the regimes of visibility of technical gesture as defined by the framework of anthropology of technology, in an attempt to grasp what occurs between a body, a tool and a material in a context of specific social and cultural production, I will propose to analyse three recent exhibitions shown in French institutions in order to identify different curatorial discourses and museographic practices.
-The focus will be to explore the potential of the exhibition device for enhancing technical awareness and making visible the entanglements between material culture and gestural knowledge, of which it is the product.
-The analysis of the ethnography-based curatorial project Meilleurs Ouvriers de France at the Musée des Arts et Métiers (2017), the group show The mind begins and ends in the fingertips (2019) at Palais de Tokyo, and the two-fold exhibition La Beauté du Geste (The Beauty of the gesture) (2019/20) at the City of Ceramics in Sèvres will shed light on the possibilities and pitfalls of displaying know-how and tacit skills.
-These exhibitions, which took place in different institutional settings (a technical museum, a contemporary art site, and a national museum associated with a porcelain factory), even if they share certain common questioning, convey a set of divergent lines of discourse that will be linked to several museographic traditions. applying some notional and methodological tools of the anthropology of technology such as that of the ‘operational sequence’, the aim will be to interrogate the role of exhibitions in unveiling the complex set of actions, both material and intellectual, involved in the making of things, and in highlighting the know-how inscribed in the objects.
+The focus will be to explore the potential of the exhibition device for enhancing technical awareness and making visible the entanglements between material culture and gestural knowledge of which it is the product.
+The analysis of the ethnography-based curatorial project Meilleurs Ouvriers de France at Musée des Arts et Métier (2017), the group show The mind begins and ends in the fingertips (2019) at Palais de Tokyo and the two-fold exhibition The Beauty of gesture (2019/20) at the City of Ceramics in Sèvres will shed light into the possibilities and pitfalls of displaying know-how and tacit skills.
+These exhibitions, which took place indifferent institutional settings (a technical museum, a contemporary art site and a national museum associated with a porcelain factory) even if they share certain common questioning, they convey a set of divergent lines of discourse that will be linked to several museographic traditions.
+By applying some notional and methodological tools of the anthropology of technology such as that of the “operational sequence”, the aim will be to interrogate the role of exhibitions for unveiling the complex set of actions, both material and intellectual, involved in the making of things and for highlighting the know-how inscribed in the objects.

 Karen Mailley-Watt (The University of Glasgow and The Glasgow School of Art)